shastazazz/maxie.rodeo/index.md

 </p>

 <p>
     This page was forked and adapted from the <a href="https://github.com/pages-themes/minimal">minimal</a> Jekyll theme for GitHub pages, by <a href="https://github.com/orderedlist">orderedlist</a>.
-It is being updated and managed by Maxwell Kline.
+The fonts used are <a href="https://fonts.google.com/specimen/Goblin+One?query=goblin+one">Goblin One</a>, by Riccardo De Franceschi, and <a href="https://fonts.google.com/specimen/Poltawski+Nowy">Półtawski Nowy</a>, by Adam Półtawski, Mateusz Machalski, Borys Kosmynka, and Ania Wieluńska. "maxie.rodeo" is being updated and managed by Maxwell Kline.
 </p>

 <p>